codingwithrahat/Info_Sys_SE/README.md

-# Info_Sys_SE
+# Information System Design & Software Engineering

-This repository contains all coursework, assignments, projects, and resources related to the Information System Design and Software Engineering course.
+This repository contains all **lab work, assignments, and resources** related to the course *ISD*.